The State Banquet: Jewels, Orders and Decorations

 The Duchess of Cornwall dazzled in a lace cream dress complete with the beautiful Boucheron Honeycomb Tiara, her chandelier diamond earrings and Royal Family Order of Queen Elizabeth II.
 The Duchess also debuted her Royal Victorian Order for the first time; the Queen granted her the honour back in April of this year.
 The Princess Royal and the Countess of Wessex were also in attendance but, unfortunately, there are no clear pictures of them.Filed under British Royals, Kuwaiti Royals

-Tagged Elizabeth II, Jewellery, Order of Kuwait, Order of Mubarak the Great, Order of the Bath, Royal Orders, Sheikh Sabah al-Ahmed, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, Tiaras, Windsor Castle.
+Tagged Elizabeth II of the United Kingdom, Jewellery, Order of Kuwait, Order of Mubarak the Great, Order of the Bath, Royal Orders, Sheikh Sabah al-Ahmed Al-Sabah, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, Tiaras, Windsor Castle.